 Fulfill your vision.
 You know what kind of tone you want your intro music to build, or how that thematic sound will help shape the message you are sharing with your audience.
 Hang onto that idea like it is your lifeline, because it sort of is.

 Don’t settle.
 Finding the right music is worthwhile.
 You should be proud of the content you create, even if it requires some extra time and effort.
 So remind yourself that there are quality songs available, even when it feels like digging for a needle in a very “meh” haystack.

 Commit to searching.
 If you’re going the traditional route of browsing for songs online, you’ll have to make a commitment to stick with it.
-Finding great intro music is just as hard as (maybe even harder that) finding great vlog or background music.
+Finding great intro music is just as hard as (maybe even harder than) finding great vlog or background music and sound effects.

 Of course, that tried-and-true method of scanning for songs and then licensing them is more than just “traditional” — it’s outdated.
 Almost even archaic in today’s always-online culture.